Larry King, Veteran Broadcaster and TV Personality, Has Died at Age 87

 "Ora Media sends our condolences to his surviving children Larry, Jr., Chance, Cannon and the entire King family."

-King was 87.
-According the statement, "Funeral arrangements and a memorial service will be announced later in coordination with the King family, who ask for privacy at this time."
+According to the statement, "Funeral arrangements and a memorial service will be announced later in coordination with the King family, who ask for privacy at this time."

+Earlier this month, it was reported that King had been hospitalized with COVID-19 and had admitted to the intensive care unit.

+Last August, two of King's children, Andy and Chaia, passed away within weeks of each other.
+Andy King was 65 when he died on July 28, 2020, and Chaia King was 51 when she died the next month on August 20.

 This story first appeared on TODAY.com.
 More from TODAY: